Mayerling (1968 film): Accuracy

 Patrick Gibbs in The Daily Telegraph noticed several inaccuracies in the film's story, pointing out that only a small number of people knew of the affair between Rudolf, Crown Prince of Austria and Maria Vetsera, while the film has Rudolf (Omar Sharif) and Maria (Catherine Deneuve) meeting publicly and ostentatiously dancing together at a court ball.
 Unlike the film, the news of Rudolf's death came as a shock to Franz Josef (James Mason), who assumed his son had been assassinated.
-He also noted that the action seems to extend over a longer period than the reality (in fact the Prince Edward of Wales's visit happened the preceding year) and that mental illness caused by syphilis may have been a contributing factor in the deaths.
+He also noted that the action seems to extend over a longer period than the reality (in fact the Prince of Wales's visit happened the preceding year) and that mental illness caused by syphilis may have been a contributing factor in the deaths.
 (Note: In Gibbs's words, "suicide was a very likely conclusion...
 Reasons are many and various - he was in debt to the extent of 300,000 florins, he was probably suffering from syphilis, he may even have inherited a touch of madness through his mother whose uncle was Mad King Ludwig of Bavaria.
 What seems certain is that he didn't die for love, as the film would have us believe...")
 Margaret Hinxman in The Sunday Telegraph, citing Joan Haslip's biography of Empress Elisabeth of Austria, pointed out how often in the film she (as portrayed by Ava Gardner) is present at significant events "when in fact she was more conspicuous by her absence".